With big tax incentives, Virginia aims to lure Commanders

 The lack of transparency surrounding those talks has concerned some lawmakers.

 Del.
 Elizabeth Guzman, a Democrat who represents part of Prince William County, said she was not approached by team representatives about the project.
-She wondered why a delegate from the coastal city of Virginia Beach was carrying the House version of the bill and why there had not been a meeting of the entire legislative delegation that represents the counties where the stadium could be located.
+She wondered why Del.
+Barry Knight, the appropriations committee chairman from the coastal city of Virginia Beach, was carrying the House version of the bill and why there had not been a meeting of the entire legislative delegation that represents the counties where the stadium could be located.

 Guzman also noted the region’s notoriously clogged traffic and wondered if the district’s infrastructure could handle the project.